OpenSourceEconomics/econ-project-templates/docs_template/source/guides_explanations/hooks.md

 help maintain code quality and consistency.
 You can find additional hooks in the [pre-commit documentation](https://pre-commit.com/index.html).

+The template uses [prek](https://github.com/pre-commit/prek) to manage pre-commit hooks, which simplifies installation and usage.

 ## Python and Jupyter

 - **[ruff](https://docs.astral.sh/ruff/)**: A fast Python linter and formatter that